Introduction

 Conclusion

 Credit demand in the economy remained strong in the past two years, prompting banks to gather substantial deposits to address this demand.
 Nevertheless, these efforts were insufficient to satisfy the high credit demand, resulting in a continuous increase in the CD ratio.
 The elevated CD ratio of certain banks could potentially pose credit or liquidity challenges.
 Although the RBI has raised concerns, it considers the current CD ratio levels to be manageable given the overall health of the banking system.
-Hence, to avoid any risks in the future and to maintain banking stability, the RBI may implement measures such as:

-- Increase scrutiny of banks with high CD ratios
+- Increase scrutiny of banks with high CD ratios.

-- Guidelines for maintaining adequate liquidity buffers
+- Guidelines for maintaining adequate liquidity buffers.

-- Stress testing requirements for banks to assess liquidity risks
+- Stress testing requirements for banks to assess liquidity risks.